 This is one of the best mics designed to digitally capture music or any acoustic source with the aid of a special software.
 This model is the USB version of the popular AT2020 condenser mic that has been used and trusted for many years now.
 As a result of its cardioid condenser design, it is music inclined even though it can be perfectly suited for other tasks like podcasts, field recordings, voice-overs etc. This model has an inbuilt headphone jack with a volume control so you can easily monitor and adjust the mic with no delay.
 You can also blend your mic signal with pre-recorded audio with the aid of the mix control feature present in this mic.
 The A/D converter provides a solid sound production with its 16-bit, 44.1 1/48 kHz sample rate and with the cardioid pattern, you are sure to get a very good off-axis rejection from this mic.
 This is a relatively cheap mic so if you are looking for a music-centered mic which can be adapted for other uses and is a USB mic, then this might just be your best option.

 This is one very popular model and it is popular for good reasons.
-Yeti one of he best makers of mics with USB connectivity.
+The Blue Yeti Microphone is one of the best makers of mics with USB connectivity.
 This exact model is very versatile and can be perfectly used for a number of tasks like gaming, and interviews.
 It has a tri-capsule technology and 4 distinct pattern settings – bi-directional, stereo, omnidirectional and cardioid – that you can easily switch to with just the push of a button.
 This mic was specially designed to ensure a very rich and solid sound production and with the presence of features like mute, mic gain, headphone volume etc. you will always be in total control f the mic.
 This mic has a 3.55 mm headphone jack that enables you to listen with zero latency delay – just plug and play.
 The mic is to be connected to the USB port in your system and this mic is compatible with Mac OS and Windows.
 This mic features in almost all lists of top USB mics I’ve seen and it definitely deserves its place as one of the very best USB mics out there.

 Samson Go Mic